BLCM/BLCMods/Borderlands 2 mods/Apocalyptech/BL2 Cold Dead Hands/README.md

  * Reorganized the section which disables world weapon/shield drops so that disabling weapons/shields in chests is easily toggleable via a single category.
+ * Specific enemy tweaks:
    * Added bosses from Digistruct Peak:
       * Bone Head 3.0 equips Bone Shredder / Shredifier
       * Digi Doc Mercy has a 50% chance to equip the Infinity
       * Digi Assassins all equip as they do in Southpaw Steam and Power
    * Set Nomad Pyros to equip/drop real ARs in Normal (formerly they would only do so in TVHM+)
    * Fixed Boom and Bewm to drop their shotguns properly
+   * Made Badass Creepers and Chubby/Tubby enemies use our unique-drop-chance selection for their unique drops
+   * Removed putting "real" shields on Jack's Digistruct Clones during the storyline Warrior battle, and from the Handsome Sorcerer's Clones during the Dragon Keep DLC final battle.
  * Changed some enemy shield pools so they can't spawn Turtle shields, since Turtle shields can potentially cause the enemy to become literally unkillable, with the right combination of shield parts, rarity, and level: